 Prof James P Curley

 The focus of my lab at Columbia is on the development of social behavior.
 Briefly, I am interested in how both inherited genetic variability and social experiences during development can shift individual differences in various aspects of social behavior and what the neuroendocrinological basis of these differences may be.
 I am also interested in the reliability and validity of social behavioral tests condcuted in the laboratory and whether it is possible to utilize alternative statistical and methodological approaches to more appropriately assess social behavior.
 I also believe that it is critical to understand how the 'social brains' of humans and other animals have been differentially shaped by evolution and to acknowledge how this should better inform translational research.
-Further details of current research will be available on the research page in due course.

 Education & Appointments